RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 Agile is a very powerful way to work with in a group.
 My experience with the agile method is very positive.
 It stimulated our groups productivity and over-all professionality.
 Starting everyday with a daily-standup felt like we were a real developer team working for a company.
 It was also a great improvement for out teamwork.
 All of us grew even more together as a team and ofcourse as friends!

+I will recommend the agile method and will be using it a lot in future projects!

 ### 5. Cultural differences and ethics
 Cultural:
 ---